JuliaPhysics/SolidStateDetectors.jl/docs/src/man/Grids.md

 Then, the potential values of all grid points are updated (through the SOR) until convergence is reached again and the next refinement with `0.1` is executed.

 Another keyword can be used to set a minimum allowed distance between to ticks: `min_tick_distance`, see e.g. [`calculate_electric_potential!`](@ref), which prohibits the insertion of new ticks if the new resulting distances between the ticks would be below this limit.

+!!! note
+    It is usually favourable to make more refinements with smaller differences in the limits.
+    Thus, for example, `refinement_limits = [0.2, 0.1, 0.05, 0.03, 0.01]` is usually better than
+    `refinement_limits = [0.2, 0.01]`.